Cochlea

 3D image construction

 After images are captured at different focal planes, these images can be combined and displayed in 3D with a single click.
-Users can rotate, zoom in or out, and analyze cross-sections of the 3D image to accurately determine fluorescent signal localization.
+Users can then rotate, zoom in or out, and analyze cross-sections of the 3D image to determine the fluorescent signal localization.

-The Optical Sectioning function makes it possible to eliminate fluorescence blurring and capture clear images.
+• The Sectioning function makes it possible to eliminate fluorescence blurring and capture clear images.

-After capturing the focus data at each height, high resolution 3D images can be created by incorporating the Z-pitch that was used.
+• After capturing the focus data at each height, high-resolution 3D images can be created by incorporating the Z-pitch that was used.
+This makes it possible to observe localization clearly in the Z direction.